revi/where-is-the-forked-repo/README.md

-# where-is-the-forked-repo
+# where is the forked repos located?

-where is the forks?
+It is on [Reviforks](https://github.com/reviforks), because I don't want my list of repositories full of forked repositories.